Click Here To Schedule A Consultation

 Although Xeomin and Botox are made with slightly different ingredients, both are safe and effective cosmetic injectables.
 Both Xeomin and Botox are derived from the botulinum toxin type A. However, Xeomin is a purified form, whereas Botox contains a complex mixture of accessory proteins.
 Xeomin and Botox can treat the same cosmetic concerns and medical conditions.
 Allergic reactions to either neurotoxin are incredibly rare.
 Symptoms of an allergic reaction to an injectable neurotoxin like Xeomin or Botox may include hives, itching, wheezing, and swelling.
 While there aren’t comparative studies, some claim that Xeomin may be less likely to cause an allergic reaction than Botox.
 The most important safety consideration when having neurotoxin injections, whether for cosmetic purposes or to treat a medical condition, is to have treatment with an experienced injector.
 Serious side effects can include muscle weakness, difficulty swallowing or breathing, and blurred vision.
 The risk of such side effects increases greatly when an inexperienced injector provides the treatment.
 A board-certified cosmetic dermatologist like Dr. Michele Green in NYC should always inject these neurotoxins to guarantee the best cosmetic results and prevent unwanted side effects.

-Board-certified dermatologist Dr. Michele Green in New York City was among the first providers to offer neurotoxin injections to her patients in Manhattan’s Upper East Side and is an expert injector with decades of experience.
+Board-certified dermatologist Dr. Michele Green in New York City was among the first providers to offer neurotoxin injections to her patients in Manhattan’s Upper East Side.
+She is an expert injector with decades of experience.
 When you consult with Dr. Green regarding your cosmetic injections, she will work with you to create a customized treatment plan that includes the safe and effective neurotoxin treatment best suited to your facial anatomy, skin concerns, and aesthetic goals.

 Is Xeomin better than Botox?